sensu/sensu-community-plugins/README.md

 [![Build Status](https://travis-ci.org/sensu/sensu-community-plugins.png?branch=master)](https://travis-ci.org/sensu/sensu-community-plugins)

-## Community plugins, extenions, and handlers
+## Community plugins, extensions, and handlers

 This gem contains some example plugins and handlers for Sensu.
 Most of them are implemented in Ruby and use the `sensu-plugin` framework (a